declmal/mrt-ui/README.md

 git clone https://github.com/declmal/mrt-ui.git /path/to/mrt-ui
 ```

+ Both web and rpc module of mrt-ui is based on the mrt module in the project [cvm-runtime](), so we need to install this package as mentioned in [mrt installation guide](https://cvm-runtime.readthedocs.io/en/latest/cvm/install.html#python-installation).
 Then, some environment varaibles need to be installed by the following command.

 ```bash
 cd /path/to/mrt-ui